sidharth1805/Practice-SQL-problems-in-Spark/README.md

 # SQL-Practice-Problems-in-Spark
-Solving SQL Interview SQL question in Pyspark and SQL
+Solving Interview SQL question in Pyspark and SQL